krisbock/ai-hub/docs/EnterpriseAzureOpenAIHub.md

 The "Enterprise Azure OpenAI Hub" reference implementation is deployed at the *subscription* scope in Azure, and requires a few pre-requisites to be in place before you can deploy the reference implementation:

-- Ideally use a dedicated Azure subscription, where you have submitted the subscription ID into the form for [requesting access to Azure OpenAI](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUOFA5Qk1UWDRBMjg0WFhPMkIzTzhKQ1dWNyQlQCN0PWcu).
-This will ensure that the subscription is enabled for Azure OpenAI, including GTP-4.
+- Ideally use a dedicated Azure subscription, where you have sufficient quota available for Azure OpenAI.
 - The user who's deploying the reference implementation must be *Owner* of the subscription where the reference implementation will be deployed, as the deployment will be making role assignments for the managed identities that are created for the Azure services.
 - For the "Production" deployment intent, you must have a Virtual Network created in the Azure region where you want to deploy the reference implementation, and a dedicated subnet for the Private Endpoints for the Azure services that you want to deploy with Private Endpoints.
 The Virtual Network does not require to be in the same region where you are deploying the reference implementation, as the Private Endpoints can be in a different region compared to the Azure services that are created.
+However, the Patient Referral scenario does require the Azure Function to be in the same region as the VNet chosen for it.
 For the "Proof of Concept" deployment intent, you can deploy to multiple Azure regions, and the Virtual Network and subnet requirements are not needed.

 ## Step by step deployment guidance